chuongmep/bim42.github.io/_posts/2017-03-11-building-a-forge-web-viewer.md

 I start by creating an ASP.NET Core MVC Web Application with this [tutorial](https://docs.microsoft.com/en-us/aspnet/core/tutorials/first-mvc-app/).
 ASP.NET Core being a web framework developed by Microsoft, you can use your C# skills to &#8220;easily&#8221; build web application.

 I follow the detailed explanations from Augusto Gonzales to send my model to the Autodesk server for conversion, get an GUID back and use it to display my model in the Forge viewer.
-The explication on the blog are straightforward, and I won&#8217;t delve into it.
+The explication on the blog are straightforward, and I won't delve into it.
 I just had to made some few changes since I am using a different version of the ASP.NET Core framework.

 Using technologies from Microsoft, it is easy to publish my application on Azure, the Microsoft cloud hosting solution.